joynatalie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Sets permissions to the file hello
 Sets the modes of the file hello
-Sets the mode of the file hello the same as ollehs mode
+Sets the mode of the file hello the same as ollehs mode Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users